 The Cahn-Hilliard equation is given by

 which was introduced by Cahn and Hilliard \cite{Cahn:1958ds} to study the phase separation of binary alloys.
 Here $f$ is the derivative of a free energy and generally $f$ is chosen as $f(u)=u^3-u$.
-The stochastic Cahn-Hilliard equation was first studied in \cite{Petschek:1983ik}, where Petschek and Metiu performed some numerical experiments with stochastic Cahn-Hilliard equation driven by space-time white noise.
-In \cite{Elezovic:1991gy}, Elezovic and Mikelic proved the existence and uniqueness of a strong solution to stochastic Cahn-Hilliard equation driven by trace-class noise.
-Then Da Prato and Debussche \cite{DaPrato:1996kk} proved the existence and uniqueness to the equation driven by space-time white noise and obtain the existence and uniqueness of invariant measure for trace-class noise.
-Later there are many papers study the properties of the solutions to the stochastic Cahn-Hilliard equations driven by trace-class noise (e.g. \cite{Debussche:2011ia,Anonymous:sW-sSAiV}).
+The stochastic Cahn-Hilliard equation was first studied in \cite{Petschek:1983ik}, where Petschek and Metiu performed some numerical experiments for the stochastic Cahn-Hilliard equation driven by space-time white noise.
+In \cite{Elezovic:1991gy}, Elezovic and Mikelic proved the existence and uniqueness of a strong solution to the stochastic Cahn-Hilliard equation driven by trace-class noise.
+Then Da Prato and Debussche \cite{DaPrato:1996kk} proved existence and uniqueness of solutions for space-time white noise and obtained the existence and uniqueness of an invariant measure for trace-class noise.
+Later there many more papers appeared in which the authors study the properties of the solutions to the stochastic Cahn-Hilliard equations driven by trace-class noise (e.g. \cite{Debussche:2011ia,Anonymous:sW-sSAiV}).